Why does thunder have different sounds?

-AUSTIN (KXAN) – Have you ever wondered why thunder can have different sounds?
+AUSTIN — Have you ever wondered why thunder can have different sounds?
 A crack versus a rumble?
 Startlingly loud versus calmingly low?
-Let’s dive in …
+Let’s dive in.

 The basics: what is thunder?

-Electrical charges that build up in a storm release in the form of lightning.
-Extreme heat is generated by this electrical discharge with air surrounding the lightning channel superheating to around 54,000 degrees Fahrenheit (that’s about five times the surface temperature of the sun!)
+Electrical charges that build up in a storm release in the form of lightning, KXAN reports.
+Extreme heat is generated by this electrical discharge with air surrounding the lightning channel superheating to around 54,000 degrees Fahrenheit (that’s about five times the surface temperature of the sun).

 All gases expand when the temperature increases, so when lightning superheats the air at just a fraction of a second, the air expands so rapidly that it compresses the air in front of it.
 Thunder is the acoustic soundwave generated by this quick expansion and contraction of air.